 To focus your research, think about what kind of question you are asking.

-1. What aspect of the topic interests me?
-Break down the topic into its narrower aspects & choose one that interests you.
+1. Break down the topic of interest into its narrower aspects & choose one that interests you.

 E.g. kidney diseases > chronic kidney disease (ckd) > how is it diagnosed?

-3. Think of words that describe your topic & enter these words into Library Search.
+3. Enter words that describe your topic into Library Search.

 E.g. chronic kidney disease, diagnosis

-4. If you want the full text for an electronic resource, watch video (left) to learn how to access full text via OpenAthens.
+4. Watch video (left) to learn how to access ebooks & full text articles via OpenAthens.

 To find ebooks and/or journal articles, enter your keywords and select E-resources from drop down menu